opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

-timeout | time | Explicit operation timeout if_seq_no | number | only perform the update operation if the last operation that has changed the document has the specified sequence number if_primary_term | number | only perform the update operation if the last operation that has changed the document has the specified primary term
+timeout | time | Explicit operation timeout if_seq_no | number | only perform the update operation if the last operation that has changed the document has the specified sequence number if_primary_term | number | only perform the update operation if the last operation that has changed the document has the specified primary term require_alias | boolean | When true, requires destination is an alias.
+Default is false

 ## update_by_query